hyperledger/identus-docs/documentation/docs/identus/cloud-agent/building-blocks.md

 ## Mercury - DIDComm Module

-Mercury is a building block of Atala PRISM that provides a set of secure, standards-based communication protocols and infrastructure for establishing and managing trusted, peer-to-peer connections between decentralized identifiers.
+Mercury is a building block of Identus that provides a set of secure, standards-based communication protocols and infrastructure for establishing and managing trusted, peer-to-peer connections between decentralized identifiers.
 DIDs allow their owners to manage their identity and interact with others in a privacy-preserving manner.

 Additionally, using standards-based protocols ensures that the communication between DIDs is interoperable, meaning that different systems and platforms can communicate seamlessly.